-Irritating to the skin and mucous membranes.
+Irritating to eyes, respiratory system and skin.
 Symptoms may include redness, itching, and inflammation.
 May cause nausea, vomiting, diarrhea, and signs of nervous system depression: headache, drowsiness, dizziness, loss of coordination, disorientation and fatigue.
 Aspiration hazard.
 May cause coughing, chest pains, shortness of breath, pulmonary edema and/or chemical pneumonitis.
 Prolonged or repeated exposure may cause adverse effects on blood, blood-forming organs, and immune system.
 Repeated or prolonged skin contact may cause drying, reddening, itching and cracking.